khlaifiabilel/Up42-processing-block-template/README.md

 make install
 ```

+If you encounter issues with running `make` commands in MacOS (such as an `xcrun: error: invalid active developer path`), consider following the instructions in this [thread](https://ma.ttias.be/mac-os-xcrun-error-invalid-active-developer-path-missing-xcrun/).

 ## Testing the block locally

 Before uploading the block to the UP42 platform, we encourage you to run local tests and validations to